Skip to Site Header Skip to Main Content Skip to Footer

 But it's also important to remember that the best temperature for your slumbers may be non-linear.
 As we've already noted, some people may find that a warmer environment is preferable for sleep initiation, but once asleep, their sleep performance is better in cooler conditions.
 To account for this, it may be necessary to experiment with different temperature settings throughout the night.

 And while this may be a challenge for traditional bedrooms, it's no problem for those equipped with a cooling function on their bed.
-There are various options on the market, but a leader in the category comes from Chilisleep Sleep Systems with their innovative collection of cooling mattress pads, allowing you to add a cooling function to any standard mattress.
+There are various options on the market, but a leader in the category comes from Chilipad bed cooling systems with their innovative collection of cooling mattress pads, allowing you to add a cooling function to any standard mattress.

 It's pretty clear that there is a link between temperature and sleep.
 But what's also evident is that the ideal sleeping temperature is different for everyone.
 So whether you prefer it cool, warm, or somewhere in between, make sure to find what works best for you and stick to it.
 Sleepme is committed to helping you get the best sleep of your life - every night.